 A third party could manage your cash flow

-In most cases, asset-based lenders will require that your customers send payments directly to the finance company, which mean a third party gains control of your company’s cash flow.
+In most cases, asset-based lenders will require that your customers send payments directly to the finance company, which means a third party gains control of your company’s cash flow.
 The lender, for example, might “reserve” more cash from customers instead of turning it over if receivables lengthen.

 Alternatives to home equity financing

 There are many alternatives to home equity financing, including: